apache/causeway-site/content/reference/services/command-context.md

 Assuming that the `CommandService` supports persistent `Command`s, the associated [@Command](../recognized-annotations/Command.html) annotation also allows action invocations to be performed in the background.
 In this case the act of invoking the action on an object instead returns the `Command` to the user.

+## <a name="screencast">Screencast</a>

+The screencast provides a run-through of the command (profiling) service, auditing service, publishing service.
+It also shows how commands can be run in the background either explicitly by scheduling through the background service or implicitly by way of a framework annotation.

+<iframe width="560" height="315" src="//www.youtube.com/embed/tqXUZkPB3EI" frameborder="0" allowfullscreen></iframe>

 ## API